adrawerofthings/illustration.css/README.md

 # illustration.css

-Front-end design patterns for adding illustrations onto websites.
+Design patterns for adding illustrations onto web pages.
+With CSS!
 A work in progress.

 Version 0.02